mzytnicki/srnaMapper/README.md

 srnaMapper uses the `bwa` API, and the `bwa` index files.
 Use `bwa index` to generate the index files.

+## Note

+As in `bwa`, ambiguous nucleotides in the genome are converted to a random nucleotide.

+The procedure is identical for the reads.

 # Using srnaMapper